gamkedo-la/underground-tactics/narrative/Brainstorming.md

 ##### Rules
 - Combat Rules
 	- Characters are limited in movement/athletic actions based on Stamina points and action cost
-		- Athletics-based classes have lower stamina action costs and higher stamina pools that allow a short range of movement with a high costing ability, a moderate range of movement with a moderate costing ability, or a wider range of movement with a low costing/no ability use.
+		- Athletics-based classes have lower stamina action costs and higher stamina point pools that allow a short range of movement with a high costing ability, a moderate range of movement with a moderate costing ability, or a wider range of movement with a low costing/no ability use.
-	- Characters are limited in spells/magical actions/enchanted item use based on mana points and action cost
+	- Characters are limited in spells/magical actions/enchanted item use based on magic points and action cost
-		- Magic-based classes have lower mana action costs and higher mana pools that allow for stronger magical abilities/spells/items to be used and spell use on consecutive turns without recouping mana points
+		- Magic-based classes have lower magic action costs and higher magic point pools that allow for stronger magical abilities/spells/items to be used and spell use on consecutive turns without recouping magic points
 	- Characters can only take (up to) one movement and one non-movement action per turn
 		- Certain skills/items can generate reactions allowing for extra ability use per turn
-	- Action cost depends on character stats and strength of power/utility of said action
+	- Ability cost depends on character stats and strength of power/utility of said action
 	- Player characters can exit combat encounters by one character exiting
 	- When a character loses all their HP that character dies permanently
 - Interaction Rules